justynath/read-and-grow/README.md

 ### Surface

 **Colour Palette**
-I have selected simple colors for this project but used some color to emphasize certain parts, such as the welcoming message, footer, form, and submit button.
+I have selected simple colors for this project but used some brighter colors to emphasize certain parts, such as the welcoming message, footer, form, and submit button.

 ![color-palette](./assets/readme-assets/color-palette.png)
 -